EricRohlfs/blog/docs/2023-08-29-alternateConstructor.md

 # Alternate Constructor Pattern for customElements

-It is generally accepted that the constructor for customElements does not have any parameters.
+It is generally accepted that customElement constructors do not accept parameters.
-This way we can initialize the component in JavaScript or as HTML.
+This makes since since HTML is a markupg language and not a programming language.
+HTML does not have a concept of a constructor.
+So we have hit a wall and we don't use arguments in constructors, but we can and there are benefits to the approach.
+The primarny benefit is it feels more natural in JavaScript.
+The whole idea of the constructor is to gather the dependencies needed to do work.
+Passing data or static config data via the constructor makes sense.

-But what if we don't care about initializing the customElement in HTML and only plan to initialize in JavaScript?
+Note: I am not talking about reactivity.
+Reactivity defined as; if the data changes after the component is materialized or rendered, the change is reflected in the rendered html.

 Decision Tree:
-1. Do you need to use JavaScript to set data or attributes or other to create or modify the component?
+1. Do you need to use JavaScript to set data or attributes to create the component?
 1A.
 Yes: Then this is a valid option.
 1B.
 No: Then your mileage may varry depending on what you are planning to do with your component.